Templates Since 1.2.0

 Flamingock Templates are experimental modules designed to streamline the integration of common third-party services, databases, and configurations into the Flamingock change management system.
 These templates provide a structured way to define system changes in declarative format (such as YAML files), reducing the need for custom code-based Changes while ensuring execution and versioning of changes.

 Flamingock Templates are designed to simplify change definitions by extracting reusable logic into modular building blocks.
-While Flamingock’s core approach relies on code-based Changes to manage database and system changes, Flamingock Templates provide a low-code alternative that simplifies the process for common integration scenarios.
-Instead of writing Java classes for each migration, users can leverage existing templates by defining changes in a declarative format(YAML, etc.).
+While Flamingock’s core approach relies on code-based changes, Flamingock Templates provide a low-code alternative that simplifies the process for common integration scenarios.
+Instead of writing Java classes for each change, users can leverage existing templates by defining changes in a declarative format(YAML, etc.).

 Templates can be: